joshbrew/3D_Fractals_Gamma_Stepping/README.md

 ## 3D Fractal Visualization

-Point cloud render while walking gamma to produce each layer.
+Point cloud render while using a gamma scale factor each iteration to produce each layer.
 Workers + ThreeJS, not the most efficient but it works pretty well!

 You can play around with nearly 50 different fractals.